 When a supplier is a participating provider, they accept Medicare assignment rates.
 That means they agree to charge only the Medicare-approved price for covered equipment.

-If the supplier is non-participating and doesn’t agree to accept Medicare’s set price for the equipment, then they are able to charge up to 15% more.
-Your older adult might also have to first pay the full amount for the equipment and later submit their own claim to Medicare for reimbursement.
+If the supplier is non-participating and doesn’t agree to accept Medicare’s set price for the equipment, they can charge up to 15% more.
+Your older adult might also have to pay the full amount for the equipment and later submit their own claim to Medicare for reimbursement.

 However, some people don’t have to worry about paying excess charges, even if their supplier isn’t a participating provider.